-“(d)(1) In the event that funds appropriated for the purposes of this section are insufficient to serve all eligible applicants in Fiscal Year 2027, the Department shall do the following, in order of priority:
+“(d) In the event that funds appropriated for the purposes of this section are insufficient to serve all eligible applicants in Fiscal Year 2027, the Department shall do the following, in order of priority:

-“(A) Limit the number of new children for whom the Mayor is providing supplemental payments pursuant to this section, consistent with federal requirements; and
+“(1) Limit, through the use of a waitlist, the number of new children for whom the Mayor is providing supplemental payments pursuant to this section, consistent with federal requirements; and

-“(B) Revise, consistent with the availability of appropriations and any rules promulgated pursuant to sections 10(h) and 11(a-1) and (b), the rates paid to child development centers, homes, and in-home caregivers for the remainder of the fiscal year; and
+“(2) Revise, consistent with the availability of appropriations and any rules promulgated pursuant to sections 10(h) and 11(a-1) and (b), the rates paid to child development centers, homes, and in-home caregivers for the remainder of the fiscal year.”.

-“(2) The Department shall notify the Council of any actions authorized to be undertaken pursuant to paragraph (1) of this subsection at least 10 business days before the Department notifies child development facilities of its intent to implement such actions.”.

 SUBTITLE Q. IMPLEMENTATION OF THE MATH TASK FORCE RECOMMENDATIONS